310mc/https-310mc.github.io-tl/source/_posts/rainbow/minitalk/chiaki_2.md

 {% img /img/es/eventstory/rainbow/minitalk_chiaki2_1.jpg %}

 {% bubble Chiaki grin %}
-Heey, Transfer student!
+Heeey, Transfer student!
 Mm?
 Ahh, no, I didn't have anything to speak to you about!

 I happened to see you while walking, so I felt like calling out to you.
 {% endbubble %}